yuan-cc/am3_test_documentation/documentation/code_overview.md

 | Election anti-neutrinos   | $\bar{\nu}_e$     | NueA          |

 ### Accessing the particle distributions

+Access is implemented through the IO class (with corresponding object io):

 * The particle species can be accessed through get/set functions: \
     The scheme for getters is